ianmin2/framify/README.md

 > Edit the ***app.es6***  file such that all your application files are included therein* )
 >
-	[*Failure to do this means that you have to implement an even dirtier routing mechanism*]
+	[*Failure to do this may mean that you have to implement an even dirtier routing mechanism*]

 ---
 ##VIEW DEVELOPMENT